golang-basics/concurrency/README.md

 - [Concurrency in Go #1 - Introduction to Concurrency](https://github.com/golang-basics/concurrency/raw/master/presentations/1_introduction-to-concurrency)

-### Concurrency vs Parallelism

-Concurrency is a property of the code; parallelism is a property of the running program.

 ### Go routines

 A go routines can block for one of these reasons: